oracle/graalpython/docs/contributor/CONTRIBUTING.md

 however, we always build a full GraalVM and benchmark using that, since that is what we ship.
 There, we have two different configurations corresponding to the launcher flags available for the GraalVM `graalpy` executable: *jvm* and *native*.
-The first runs on top of Hotspot using the Graal compiler, the second runs the AOT compiled GraalVM native image of Python.
+The first runs on top of HotSpot using the Graal compiler, the second runs the AOT compiled GraalVM native executable of Python.

 Building a GraalVM Python configuration can be achieved for the CE version like
 so: